kasp470f/kasp470f/README.md

 ## <p align="center">Hello there 🕹️</p>

 My name is **Kasper Wissendorf**, currently studying to become a **Software Developer** at [![Icon](/icons/Dania.png)eaDania Skive](https://eadania.com/). <br>
-I like coding in my spare time and enjoy learning new `Coding Languages`.
+I enjoy coding in my spare time and enjoy learning new `Coding Languages`.
 I will also try to upload some projects that I make, that I find interesting.
 I will also upload assignments that I have been given by my teachers, exam projects that can be shared freely.

 Below here you will find some of my *socials* that you can use to get in contact with me!